reinhart1010/nix/docs/en/common/rclone.md

 ---
 layout: page
 title: common/rclone (English)
-description: "CLI program to copy/sync/move files and directories to and from many cloud services."
+description: "Copy, synchronize or move files and directories to and from many cloud services."
-content_hash: 45afd083581cdf50e3f4e4e6d486edcca96dd623
+content_hash: ec7800456234303f35fa5b14cc5effd23e916d62
+last_modified_at: 2023-07-16
 ---
 # rclone

-CLI program to copy/sync/move files and directories to and from many cloud services.
+Copy, synchronize or move files and directories to and from many cloud services.
 More information: <https://rclone.org>.

 - List contents of a directory on an rclone remote: